Higher-order QCD and electroweak corrections for $t{\bar t}H$ production

 An important subset of the QCD corrections arise from soft-gluon emission near partonic threshold, where there is little energy for additional radiation.
 We will use 1PI kinematics, with the top quark being the observed particle with mass $m_t$.
 Considering the emission of a gluon with momentum $p_g$, we define the partonic threshold variable $s_4=(p_{\bar t}+p_H+p_g)^2-(p_{\bar t}+p_H)^2=s+t+u-m_t^2-(p_{\bar t}+p_H)^2$, which vanishes when $p_g \to 0$.
 At each order in the perturbative series, soft-gluon contributions appear in the analytical expressions as terms which consist of coefficients multiplying logarithms of the form $\ln^k(s_4/m_t^2)/s_4$, where the integer $k$ takes values from 0 through $2n-1$ in the $n$th-order corrections.

 After Laplace transforms, one expresses the factorized form of the 1PI cross section as a product of a hard-scattering term and functions that describe collinear and soft gluon emission.
 The renormalization-group evolution of these functions \cite{NKGS1,NKGS2,NKtt2l,NKnlltev,NKnlllhc,NKsch,NKtW,NKtch,NK3l,NKs25,MFNK,tqH,tqgamma,tqZ,ttgamma,ttW,ttZ,GS,LOS,NK2loop,NK4loop} results in resummation, i.e. exponentiation, of these corrections.
 Details are given in the related paper on $t{\bar t}W$ production \cite{ttW} (see also \cite{ttZ} on $t{\bar t}Z$ production) for which the resummation formalism is the same as in the present case.
 We expand the resummed cross section to fixed order, and then invert back to momentum space to derive fixed-order results without need for a prescription \cite{NKtt2l,NKnlltev,NKnlllhc,NKsch,NKtW,NKtch,NK3l,NKs25,MFNK,tqH,tqgamma,tqZ,ttgamma,ttW,ttZ}.
 By adding second-order soft-gluon corrections to the exact NLO QCD result, we obtain approximate NNLO (aNNLO) QCD predictions.
 By further adding third-order soft-gluon corrections, we obtain approximate N$^3$LO (aN$^3$LO) QCD predictions.
+We note that with a next-to-next-to-leading-logarithm (NNLL) resummation, the terms in the last two logarithmic powers of the aN$^3$LO corrections cannot be fully determined.

 As discussed in some detail in \cite{ttW} and \cite{ttZ}, in comparing different approaches to resummation, it is important not only to note the broad framework of the formalism (e.g. resummation in QCD under Laplace transforms vs resummation in soft-collinear effective theory) but also to specify the kinematics and the variable that is used in the logarithmic terms.
 In the 1PI kinematics that is employed in this paper, we have logarithms of $s_4/m_t^2$ in the perturbative series, while previous works have used a variable involving absolute threshold \cite{res1,res5} or the invariant mass of the $t{\bar t}H$ system \cite{res2,res3,res4,res6,res7,NNLO5}.
 Use of different variables can have a significant numerical impact; furthermore, the choice of kinematics guides the choice of the central factorization and renormalization scales, which we take as the mass of the observed particle, i.e. the top quark, in 1PI kinematics.